Legal & General Home Finance Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Q and A’s regarding the New Life Mortgages Conveyancing Panel from members of the public
+Examples of recent questions relating to the New Life Mortgages Solicitor Panel from members of the public

-I am due to move into my new home next Friday.
-My conveyancing lawyer has asked me to provide him with a copy of the building insurance for the house as he says that he has to check this in has capacity as lawyer for New Life Mortgages.
-What does the insurance need to cover?
+I am due to move into my new home next Tuesday.
+My conveyancing lawyer has asked me to provide him with a copy of the building insurance for the house as as he informs me that he is duty bound to validate that it is in order for New Life Mortgages.
+What risks do New Life Mortgages expect the insurance to cover?

-The firm that just started acting on my purchase in Newcastle has without warning closed.
-They were on acting for me because I had to have a solicitor on the New Life Mortgages conveyancing panel and my preferred lawyer was not.
-I gave my credit card details for them to take £175 for searches.
+The solicitors that I recently instructed on my house acquisition in Manchester has without warning shut down.
+They were on acting for me because I needed a firm on the New Life Mortgages conveyancing panel and my previous lawyer was not.
+I paid them £200 on account.
 What should be my next steps?

-If you have an estate agent involved then let them know straight away so that they advise the vendors that there may be a slight delay due to the problems encountered.
-Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
+If you have an estate agent involved then let them know immediately so that they advise the vendors that there may be a slight delay due to the problems encountered.
+Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You should appoint new lawyers that are on the New Life Mortgages conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new lawyers should be in a position to help
+Your new lawyers may be able to assist

 Copyright © Lexsure Limited, 2025